Xilinx/embeddedsw/README.txt

 Building FSBL from git:
 ==============================
 FSBL(zynq_fsbl/zynqmp_fsbl) has 3 directories.
-	1. data - It contains files for SDK
+	1. data - It contains files for Vitis
 	2. src  - It contains the FSBL source files
 	3. misc - It contains miscellaneous files required to compile FSBL.